JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Billy-Elliot-The-Musical.md

   - Ballet Girl - Alison Summers: Nora Costrino
   - Ballet Girl - Karen Davidson: Lauren Wortham
 orchestra:
-Genres:
+genres:
   - Musical
   - Drama
   - Coming-of-Age
-Description: "A young boy trades boxing gloves for ballet shoes, challenging norms in his blue-collar mining town."
+description: "A young boy trades boxing gloves for ballet shoes, challenging norms in his blue-collar mining town."
 ---
 In a small English mining town during the 1984 miners' strike, Billy Elliot discovers a passion for ballet.
 While his father and brother take to the picket lines, Billy secretly trains to be a dancer, finding solace and hope in a world falling apart.
 Facing prejudices and adversity, Billy fights for the chance to live his dream, transform his life, and bring his community together through the power of dance.